fbpx

 What is a Youth Mobility Scheme?

-The Youth Mobility Scheme permits people from specific countries to be able to come to the UK for two to three years on a temporary visa.
+The Youth Mobility Scheme (YMS) permits people from specific countries to be able to come to the UK for two to three years on a temporary visa.
 It is a reciprocal arrangement, meaning that UK citizens are able to acquire similar temporary visas in those other countries.

 YMS schemes aim to promote cultural exchange, as well as provide a source of workers in the labour market.

-In the UK, under current YMS visa requirements, individuals who hold a YMS visa are usually able to study, work, or travel as they want to.
+In the UK, under current YMS visa requirements, individuals who hold a YMS visa are usually able to study, work, or travel as they wish.
 They can work in any job or sector, and are not confined to specific types of employment.
 They do not have access to social security support and cannot bring family members into the UK.
 The number of YMS visas are capped, and they are held on a temporary basis, usually around two – three years, depending on the country of origin.
 If the individual holding a YMS visa is subsequently eligible to apply for a different visa, such as a study or skilled work visa, they are able to apply for the new visa.

 If a YMS deal negotiated between the UK and the EU had the same characteristics as the current YMS visa requirements in the UK, the arrangement would be different from free movement.